 The advantages of fundamental analysis are listed below.

-• Identify intrinsic value: Fundamental analysis helps Forex traders and investors to identify the real worth of a specific currency or asset.
+• Identify intrinsic value: Fundamental analysis helps traders and investors to identify the real worth of a specific currency or asset.
 Investors get to know whether an asset is overvalued or undervalued when making investment decisions.
 For overvalued assets, investors may take a short position as they anticipate a price drop or a long position for undervalued assets whose price forecasts anticipate a spike.

 • Long-Term Investment Focus: Fundamental analysis is an excellent tool for investors with a long-term focus.
 Fundamental analysis helps investors uncover undervalued assets and then buy and hold them until they reach their actual market value.
 Macroeconomic and industry-specific factors affect how long these assets take to achieve their true value.

-• Minimize speculation and impulsive trading: Fundamental analysis provides Forex traders and investors with actual economic data that would impact the price of stocks and currencies.
+• Minimize speculation and impulsive trading: Fundamental analysis provides traders and investors with actual economic data that would impact the price of stocks and currencies.
 Fundamental analysis evaluates the underlying influences of price movements and amplifies the decisions investors and traders make.

 • Identify market trends: Fundamental analysis covers a wide spectrum, evaluating economic data, industries, different companies, and other factors that affect asset prices.
 Investors get insights on areas likely to perform better, enabling confident investing.

 • Wholistic market analysis: Fundamental analysis covers both qualitative and quantitative factors of price movement.
-It gives investors and Forex traders all-round information for profitable investing.
+It gives investors and traders all-round information for profitable investing.

 • Basis of value investing: Fundamental analysis enables value investing.
 Value investing is an investment management strategy that involves identifying and purchasing undervalued assets and waiting for market intricacies to push them to their real value.
 Investors then exit their positions with a significant profit.